 We will constantly look at new ways to enhance our services.
-We always do this in ways that build on our friendly engagement with our tenants and all who use or need our services.
+We do this by building on our friendly relationships with our tenants and all who use or need our services.
 We are recognised by the quality of our houses.
 We will take this further with a commitment to increase the energy efficiency and liveability of our new developments and our existing stock.
 We will apply technology to add breadth to our services and to increase the productivity of our processes whilst ensuring user satisfaction.
-We will focus on maximising the real social value of the historic and current investment in our stock and our day-to-day work.
+We are focused on maximising the wider social value of our historic and current investments in our stock and our day-to-day work.